edap/udk-creative-coding-processing/README.md

 ### Exercises
 - Make an application with the function `noLoop()` in the setup method.
 Re draw something on screen everytime a key on your keyboard is pressed.
 Everytime you draw, the composition should be slightly different.
+- Make an applications that draw line on the screen

 ### Reference
 [Interactivity](https://processing.org/tutorials/interactivity/)

-## Logical operators, comparison operator, loop and conditions
+## Logical operators, comparison operator and conditions

 Description: Learn how to compare two variables, how to make a branch condition, how to make a loop.